Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

-i.e. a sum of point masses in ${\cal P}$, with $R$ being a response function (typically the inverse of the total cross section, for the neutron flux).
+where $t\in \{S,F\}$, i.e. a sum of point masses in ${\cal P}$ representing the set of fission neutrons at the end/start of a generation.
 Using Eq.\eqref{eq:gpc_functional}, we get

-which are the fundamental eigenstate for Eq.~\eqref{eq:eigen_eq} and its $k$-th gPC coefficients.
-Note that the fundamental eigenvalue is estimated using generation to generation ratio of the population size, i.e. it has to be estimated on the fly.
-We first recall that it can be written as
+and $n_S^g$ (resp. $n_F^g$) denotes the fission source (resp. fission bank) of generation $g$ and its $k$-th gPC coefficients.
+The fundamental eigenvalue is estimated using the ratio of the population size in the fission bank over the population size in the fission source, which has to be estimated on the fly.
+Assuming we have converged to the stationary state, we first recall that an estimate of $k_\text{eff}$ stemming from generation $g$ can be written as

 which has to be projected on the gPC basis, such that